Hammad324/VideoTube/README.md

 **Completed:**

 => Basic setup and settings of the project

-=> Authentication and Authorization, File handling, and uploading the files, specifically images to Cloudinary.
+=> Authentication and Authorization, File handling, and uploading the files, specifically images to Cloudinary

-=> User Routes, Controllers.
+=> User Routes, Controllers, Database connection

 **Remaining:**

-=> liking, disliking a video (controllers are incomplete, the schema is done), => subscribing, unsubscribing (controllers are incomplete, the schema is done),
+=> liking, disliking a video (controllers are incomplete, the schema is done)

+=> subscribing, unsubscribing (controllers are incomplete, the schema is done)

+=> tweet, playlist, dashboard, comments (controllers and models are remaining)